amithmp/Reinforcement-Learning---Continuous-Control/README.md

 **Learning Method**: Both actor and critic are set to learn (i.e. network is updated) every 50 timesteps.
 Each learning step involves 5 epochs.

-**Learning Rate**: Learning rate is chosen to 1e-3 for the actor and 3e-3 after multiple experiments.
-Further, learn rate scheduler is used wherein the learning rate decays by a factor of 0.1 at each epoch.
+**Learning Rate**: Learning rate is chosen to 1e-3 for the actor and 3e-3 for the critic network after multiple experiments.
+Further, learning rate scheduler is used wherein the learning rate decays by a factor of 0.1 at each epoch.

 **Optimizer**: RMSPROP is used after trying ADAM initially.
 RMSPROP is found to be suitable for RNNs in many cases.